dotnet/android/Documentation/guides/building-apps/build-targets.md

 dotnet build -t:InstallAndroidDependencies -f net8.0-android -p:AndroidSdkDirectory=<path to sdk>
 ```

-The `-f net8.0-android` is required as this target is an .net Android specific target.
+The `-f net8.0-android` is required as this target is a .NET Android specific target.
 If you omit this argument
 you will get the following error

 `error MSB4057: The target "InstallAndroidDependencies" does not exist in the project`